StarveBread/Genshin-Impact-WIsh-Counter/README.md

 # Limitations
   - Uses `localStorage` to store data locally so it will not get carried across different browsers.
-  - Disabling dialogs will make it stop working until the page refreshed.
+  - Disabling dialogs will make it stop working until the page is refreshed.
   - The page can get very long.

 # Question